DawsonWhipple/DigiPenProjects/README.md

 The following is a list of all projects in this repository:
 - Geometry Wars insipred wave based top down shooter (DigiPenFinalproject.zip)
 - Survival 2D shooter, made for a game jam in the course (DigiPenGameJam1.zip)
+- Yes/No Sort the Court style game, prompts user and gives a positive or negative outcome based on their choices (YesNoGame.zip)
+- Mario Galaxy insipred gravity based exploraqtion game.
+Planets have their own gravity with a randomly generated level order (DigiPenGameJam2.zip)
+- Console based text adventure game insipred by games such as Monkey island.
+Includes enemies, weapons, combat, and random level generation (DigiPenTextAdventure.zip)